Paul-B98/python-project-template/docs/getting_started/contributing.md

 ### Common Types

-- feat: A new feature
+- `feat`: A new feature
-- fix: A bug fix
+- `fix`: A bug fix
-- docs: Documentation only changes
+- `docs`: Documentation only changes
-- style: Changes that do not affect the meaning of the code (formatting, missing semicolons, etc.)
+- `style`: Changes that do not affect the meaning of the code (formatting, missing semicolons, etc.)
-- refactor: A code change that neither fixes a bug nor adds a feature
+- `refactor`: A code change that neither fixes a bug nor adds a feature
-- perf: A code change that improves performance
+- `perf`: A code change that improves performance
-- test: Adding or correcting tests
+- `test`: Adding or correcting tests
-- chore: Changes to the build process or auxiliary tools
+- `chore`: Changes to the build process or auxiliary tools
-- infra: infrastructure ch
+- `infra`: infrastructure ch

 ## Testing